Tomàs-Llorenç Guarino Sabaté: 2021–22 season

 In September, Guarino Sabaté placed sixteenth at the 2021 CS Nebelhorn Trophy, an Olympic qualifying event.
 He won gold at the Open d'Andorra in November and then his second national title in December.
 He was subsequently selected to compete at his first ISU Championship, the 2022 European Championships in Tallinn, Estonia, where he qualified to the free skate and finished in twenty-second place.
 To end the season, he was twenty-first at the 2022 World Championships.

 2022–23 season

 Beginning the new season at the Nebelhorn Trophy again, Guarino Sabaté came fifth.
 At two other Challenger events, he was sixth at the 2022 CS Budapest Trophy and fourth at the 2022 CS Ice Challenge.
 Guarino Sabaté was fifth at the Santa Claus Cup, before winning a third Spanish national title.

-Guarino Sabaté finished fourteenth at the 2023 Winter World University Games, and twelfth at the 2023 European Championships.
+Guarino Sabaté finished fourteenth at the 2023 Winter World University Games, twelfth at the 2023 European Championships, and twenty-seventh at the 2023 World Championships.

+Tomas decided to leave the Young Goose Academy where he was training, and moved to Torino to train with Edoardo De Bernardis at the Ice Club Torino.

+2023–24 season

+Guarino Sabaté began the season by competing on the 2023–24 ISU Challenger Series, finishing twelfth at the 2023 CS Autumn Classic International and eighth at the 2023 CS Budapest Trophy.
+He then went on to take silver at the 2023 Volvo Open Cup and gold at the 2023 NRW Trophy.

+In December, Guarino Sabaté won his fourth national title at the 2023–24 Spanish Championships.
+Selected to compete at the 2024 European Championships in Kaunas, Lithuania, he finished eighteenth.
+Two months later, he would finish twenty-eighth at the 2024 World Championships in Montreal, Quebec, Canada.

+2024–25 season

+Guarino Sabaté started the season by winning bronze at the 2024 Tayside Trophy.
+Going on to compete on the 2024–25 ISU Challenger Series, he finished fifth at the 2024 CS Nepela Memorial and tenth at the 2024 CS Tallinn Trophy.
+In December, Guarino Sabaté won his fifth consecutive national title at the 2025 Spanish Championships.

+Going on to compete at the 2025 European Championships in Tallinn, Estonia, Guarino Sabaté finished the event in nineteenth place overall.
+He followed this up by winning the 2025 Merano Ice Trophy.

+In March, Guarino Sabaté finished twentieth at the 2025 World Championships in Boston, Massachusetts, United States.
+His placement won Spain a quota for men's singles skating at the 2026 Winter Olympics.